Top 10 tips for ICO white papers

-Commercial ICO papers: Normal-budget papers are created using three main tools: Word or Google Docs to draft the text, and then InDesign to design attractive pages and output a PDF.
+ICO papers for business people or investors: Normal-budget papers are created using three main tools: Word or Google Docs to draft the text, and then InDesign to design attractive pages and output a PDF:

 Whatever your design tool, leave lots of white space in margins around the text, like 1.5 inches or 4 cm.

 And for Pete’s sake, put the text in 100% black so that people over 40 can actually read it!
 You do want their support, right?